 Most of the Endpoint security software includes antimalware, antivirus, and firewall along with a Host Intrusion Prevention System (HIPS) software package that prevents malware attacks by examining and sandboxing suspicious apps and processes.
 Endpoint security helps IT admins to maintain greater control over all endpoints and also helps block threats effectively.

-Difference Between Endpoint Security and Antivirus Software
+Endpoint Security Vs Antivirus Software

 Endpoint security software is fundamentally different from the antivirus software.
 Unlike the Antivirus protection wherein an individual device gets protected, endpoint security software protects the entire network as a whole including the endpoints (devices used to access the network).
 Beyond this, the endpoint security software is also responsible for its self-security.